 That happens to be the case right now with egg cartons and we have been finding fun new ways to reuse them for the past week or two.

 They’re just so easy to create with and reusing them gives you the perfect opportunity to teach your child all about recycling.

 Our current obsession with them started with just such a project.
-One that fit perfectly into our B is for Bumblebee theme unit.
+One that fit perfectly into our bumblebee theme unit.

 These adorable little guys are so much fun to make and really, what kid doesn’t love to paint?

 For this project, you’ll need to plan ahead and save a cardboard egg carton.
 On top of that, you’ll need: